 Stormwater Management Manual

-The City of Lake Oswego is pleased to announce the release of the public review draft of our new Stormwater Manual.
+The City of Lake Oswego is pleased to announce the release of a revised December 2015 draft of our new Stormwater Manual.
 FAQs on the Code and Manual are here.
+This draft includes modifications since the July 2015 draft proposed during the fall land use review public process.

 This Manual, and related amendments to the City’s drainage and surface water utility codes, is a requirement of our current NPDES stormwater permit.
 The Manual emphasizes the use of infiltration-based approaches to stormwater management where possible, along with other low-impact development (LID) techniques to minimize runoff from roofs, streets, driveways, and other impervious surfaces.
 The manual will apply to the design of newly developing and re-developing sites, and has requirements based on different thresholds of impervious surface area.

-- View a draft of the Stormwater Management Manual here.
-Modifications from July through November are here.
+- View the December 2015 draft of the Stormwater Management Manual here.

 - View Stormwater Manual Design Workshop presentation here.